Between Independence and Dependence: Skiing for People with Disabilities as a Path to Destigmatization

 Bibliography

 Blanc, A. (2015).
 Sociology of Disability – 2nd ed.
-(ARMAND COLIN).
+(ARMAND COLIN, ed.).
 ARMAND COLIN.

 Loher-Goupil, A. (2015).
 Independence and Motor Disabilities (Chronique sociale, ed.).
 Chronique sociale

 Marcellini, A. (2005).
-Lives in Wheelchairs (ed.
+Lives in a Wheelchair (ed.
 CTNERHI).
 CTNERHI.

-Perera, E., and Le Roux, N. (March 17, 2021).
+Perera, E., Le Roux, N. (March 17, 2021).
 Sports Tourism and Health.
 TEOROS.

 Reichhart, F. (2013).
 What Kinds of Tourism for People with Disabilities?
 (Open Edition Journals, ed.).
 Open Edition Journals.

 Richard R., André J. (2017).
 “Cyborg and/or ‘handi-capable’?
-The experience of the ‘capacitary’ body among Cybathlon participants” (Recherche&Education ed.).
+The Experience of the Capacitary Body Among Cybathlon Participants” (Recherche & Education, ed.).
 Recherche & Education.

 Ruffié, S., Ferez, S. (eds.), Body, Sport, Disabilities: The Institutionalization of the Disabled Sports Movement (1954–2008), Paris: Téraèdre